 Hi, all - a common question we get from admins is how to change an HL-managed community into an AMS-managed community.
 This is a fairly simple process, but it's important to understand the difference between AMS-managed communities and HL-managed communities so you can make sure you understand how each will function and be managed going forward:

-- AMS-managed communities are communities that are created in your membership database (for most clients, that would be NetForum, Aptify, Personify, etc - in our jargon, we refer to this database as an AMS).
+- AMS-managed (or integrated) communities are communities that are created in your membership database (for most clients, that would be NetForum, Aptify, Personify, etc - in our jargon, we refer to this database as an AMS).
 This means that community membership is based on a classification sourcing from your membership database, and that classification pulls over the the Higher Logic community site and puts users in a specific community based on the member's record in your membership database.
 For example, if you have a Board of Directors community and it's AMS-managed, your database admin would have to add a code or classification - like BOD - in a user's member record for the system to pull them into that community.

 - HL-managed communities, also referred to as member-created communities, are communities that don't interact with your membership database, or AMS, at all.
 They are created solely on the Higher Logic side and membership is managed through the community settings on our platform only.
 You can manually add users to this type of community, or set up Automation Rules to add specific user groups.